emissary-ingress/emissary/reference/idp-support/azure.md

    - Under `Advanced settings`, make sure the application is issuing `Access tokens` by checking next to the box that says `Access tokens`
    - Under `Supported account types` select whichever option fits your usecase

 5. Click on `Certificates & secrets` in the left sidebar.
 Click `+ New client secret` and set the expiration date you wish.
 Copy the value of this secret somewhere.
-You will need it when configuring Ambassador.
+You will need it when configuring Ambassador Edge Stack.

-## Set up Ambassador
+## Set up Ambassador Edge Stack

-After configuring an OAuth application in Azure AD, configuring Ambassador to make use it for authentication is simple.
+After configuring an OAuth application in Azure AD, configuring Ambassador Edge Stack to make use it for authentication is simple.

 1. Create an [OAuth Filter](/reference/filter-reference#filter-type-oauth2) with the credentials from above